Cooper instability and superconductivity on the Penrose lattice: superfluid density

-where $\sum_{(m,n)}$ represents the summation over all pairs of $(m, n)$.
-The detailed proof is provided in the appendix \ref{Appendix}.
-Note that due to the lack of translational symmetry, the summation indices $m$ and $n$ in Eqs.~\eqref{current_QC} and \eqref{rho_p_QC} are independent, not constraint by $m\to n$.
-Such a property makes $\rho_p$ to be finite at $T=0$ on the QCs, distinguished from that on the periodic lattices.
-Physically, the nonzero $\rho_p$ here reflects the consumption of the superfluid density $\rho$ from the scattering by the non-periodic QC lattice.

-The temperature dependence of $\rho_p$, $\rho_d$ and $\rho$ are shown in Figs.~\ref{fig-sc}(e) and \ref{fig-sc}(f) for $R=40$ and $R=60$, respectively.
-It's shown that $\rho_d$ doesn't obviously change with temperature, although there is a weak cusp (see the insets) at $T_c$.
-The $\rho_p$ instead will obviously be enhanced by temperature.
-Physically, the enhancement of $\rho_p$ originates from the extra consumption of the superfluid density caused by the Bogoliubov quasi-particle excitations, which are largely enhanced by the temperature.
-As a result, the total superfluid density $\rho=\rho_d-\rho_p$ is suppressed by the enhancement of temperature, and vanishes at $T\ge T_c$ where the SC vanishes too.
+The temperature dependence of $\rho_p$, $\rho_d$ and $\rho$ are shown in Figs.~\ref{fig-sc}(c) and \ref{fig-sc}(d) for $R = 40$ and $R = 60$, respectively.
+Both the diamagnetic and paramagnetic superfluid densities are nonzero at a general temperature below $T_c$ and they are unequal.
+However, when the temperature is above $T_c$, the pairing gap closes and the obtained diamagnetic and paramagnetic superfluid densities exactly cancel each other to give zero total superfluid density in the normal state.
+It is shown that $\rho_d$ doesn't obviously change with temperature, although there is a weak cusp (see the insets) at $T_c$ .
+The $\rho_p$ instead is obviously enhanced by temperature.
+Physically, the enhancement of $\rho_p$ originates from the extra consumption of the superfluid density caused by the Bogoliubov quasi-particle excitations which are largely enhanced by the temperature.
+As a result, the total superfluid density $\rho=\rho_d-\rho_p$ is suppressed by the enhancement of temperature and vanishes if $T>T_c$, where the SC vanishes, too.